Welcome to SEC401: Security Essentials: Network, Endpoint, and Cloud

 Module 2: Defensible Network Architecture

-In order to properly secure and defend a network, you must first have a clear and strong understanding of both the logical and physical components of network architecture.
-Above and beyond an understanding of network architecture, however, properly securing and defending a network will further require an understanding of how the adversary abuses the information systems of our network to achieve their goals.
+To properly secure and defend a network, you must first have a clear and strong understanding of both the logical and physical components of network architecture.
+Above and beyond an understanding of network architecture, however, properly securing and defending a network will further require an understanding of how adversaries abuse the information systems of our network to achieve their goals.

 Module 3: Protocols and Packet Analysis